We live in a day and age when things that once wouldn’t have hit the headlines now do - and at a faster rate than ever before.

 Issues occur all the time; whether or not they turn into a crisis is often down to how well the organisation communicates about the issue in the first instance.

-Why do we need to plan right now?
+Why do we need to develop a crisis communication plan right now?

 It’s because one never knows when a crisis is going to hit, so being prepared will help the organisation respond much faster.